Dual Degrees in Theology and Social Work

 The two dual degree programs combine the School of Theology Master of Divinity and Master of Theological Studies with a Master of Social Work from BU’s School of Social Work.

 Optimally, the duration for each dual degree program is:

 - Three years (full time) to complete the requirements for the Master of Social Work (MSW) and Master of Theological Studies (MTS)

 - Four years (full time) to complete the Master of Social Work (MSW) and the Master of Divinity (MDiv)

 Students should begin their program with one full year at the School of Theology (STH), taking one course each semester in the School of Social Work (see plans of study).
 During the second year, students complete the School of Social Work “Foundation Year,” in which the School of Social Work becomes their “home school.”
-In subsequent years, the student is again an STH student taking less than 50% of his or her coursework in the School of Social Work.
+In subsequent years, the student is again an STH student taking no more than 50% of their coursework in the School of Social Work.

 Please see the individual school websites for advanced standing and transfer credit policies.

-The programs are not open to students who have already completed one of the joint degrees (either the MSW or a DMin, MTS, or MDiv) at another graduate school.
+The programs are not open to students who have already completed one of the joint degrees (either the MSW or an MTS or MDiv) at another graduate school.

 Tuition & Financial Aid

 Students pay the tuition of their home school.
 Given the substantial difference in the cost of tuition at the two schools, a student from the School of Theology should anticipate significantly higher costs for those semesters when the majority of credits are from the School of Social Work.